-k6 Cloud brings industry best practices to the forefront allowing you to get load and performance testing on the right track.
+k6 Cloud is our SaaS offering bringing industry best practices to get your load and performance testing on the right track.
 Our easy-to-use platform accelerates the testing process, so you spend less time managing your testing infrastructure and more time building reliable and well-performing applications.